artifacthealth/hydrate-mongodb/README.md

 #### TypeScript support
 [TypeScript](http://www.typescriptlang.org/) is a superset of JavaScript that includes type information and compiles to regular JavaScript.
-If you choose to use TypeScript in your projects, this type information can be used by Hydrate to create the mappings between your classes and the MongoDB documents, reducing duplicate work.
+If you choose to use TypeScript in your projects, this type information can be used to create the mappings between your classes and the MongoDB documents, reducing duplicate work.
 However, TypeScript is not required and you can use Hydrate with plain JavaScript.

 #### Decorator support
 Decorators are a method of annotating classes and properties in JavaScript at design time.
 There is currently a [proposal](https://github.com/wycats/javascript-decorators/)